i-dream-of-ai/dreamofai-docs/src/pages/prompts.md

 1. In the prompt bar on the right of the chat dashboard, click + New Prompt.
 This will generate a new prompt button with a name like Prompt 1.
 2. Click on the prompt button to show the prompt form.
 3. Enter a name and description for you prompt, and the prompt content into the Prompt text field.
 You can use place holders to make it easy to reuse your prompt.
 Use {{}} to denote a variable.
 Ex: `Write a facebook post about {{subject}}, and use a {{tone}} tone.`.

-Later when you use your prompt, you will be able to easily and quickly replace the placeholder varaible with text.
-3. Choose if  you wan to share your prompt in the public prompt vault.
+3. Choose if you want to share your prompt in the public prompt vault.
 This is encouraged, so it is ckecked by default.
-4. Click save to save your prompt.
+4. Click save at the bottom of the form.

 ## **Using Placeholders in Prompts**